 So, now you are wondering, what do I do to begin physical therapy at MTI?
 Also you may be wondering what to expect?

 You need to obtain a prescription from your physician to receive physical therapy.
 Your physician can give you a hand written one, or you can have one faxed to our two convenient locations.

-Once you have a prescription, or have had it faxed over to our offices, you can call the friendly office staff at any of our two locations, they will take your personal and health insurance information.
+Once you have a prescription, or have had it faxed over to our offices, you can call the friendly office staff at either of our two locations, they will take your personal and health insurance information.
 They will also set you up with your initial evaluation so that we can get you on the road to recovery.

 On your initial evaluation day, please bring your prescription, drivers license, insurance card(s) and also a list of medications that you are currently taking.
 On your first visit, the physical therapist will do an initial evaluation before any treatment will be administered.
 The Physical Therapist will take your medical history, a functional evaluation, and a number of measurements testing your range of motion, strength, endurance and pain level.
 The purpose of this evaluation is to determine the exact nature of your problem.
 The evaluation will determine where and how much pain you may be in, which muscles are weak, which ones are strong, how well you move and if you are over-using some muscles to compensate for weaker ones.
 The therapist will design a treatment program for you addressing your specific needs and areas to be improved.
 At the end of your session, your therapist will assign you homework.
 A home exercise program will be created for you to do every day that will help to strengthen and stretch you back to full function.